Back to Article

 Mismatches between standards developers and user communities

-Open-source standards often entail an inherent gap in both interest and ability to engage with the technical details undergirding standards and their development between the core developers of the standard and the users of the standard, which are members of the broader research field to which the standard pertains.
+Open-source standards often entail an inherent gap between the core developers of the standard and the users of the standard.
+The former may be possess higher ability to engage with the technical details undergirding standards and their development, while the latter still have a high level of interest as members of the broader research field to which the standard pertains.
 This gap, in and of itself, creates friction on the path to broad adoption and best utilization of the standards.
 In extreme cases, the interests of researchers and standards developers may even seem at odds, as developers implement sophisticated mechanisms to automate the creation and validation of the standard or advocate for more technically advanced mechanisms for evolving the standard.
 These advanced capabilities offer more robust development practices and consistency in cases where the standards are complex and elaborate.
 They can also ease the maintenance burden of the standard.
-On the other hand, they may end up leaving potential users sidelined in the development of the standard, and limiting their ability to provide feedback about the practical implications of changes to the standards.
+On the other hand, they may end up leaving potential experimental researchers and data providers sidelined in the development of the standard, and limiting their ability to provide feedback about the practical implications of changes to the standards.
 One example of this (already mentioned above in (sec-use-cases?)) is the use of git/GitHub for versioning of standards documents.
 This sets a high bar for participation in standards development for researchers in fields of research in which git/GitHub have not yet had significant adoption as tools of day-to-day computational practice.
 At the same time, it provides clarity and robustness for standards developers communities that are well-versed in these tools.

 Another layer of potential mismatches arises when a more complex set of stakeholders needs to be considered.
 For example, the Group on Earth Observations (GEO) is a network that aims to coordinate decision making around satellite missions and to standardize the data that results from these missions.
 Because this group involves a range of different stakeholders, including individuals who more closely understand potential legal issues and researchers who are better equipped to evaluate technical and domain questions, communication is slower and hindered.
 As the group aims to move forward by consensus, these communication difficulties can slow down progress.
 This is just an example, which exemplifies the many cases in which OSS process which strives for consensus can slow progress.